Path of Destruction (Thunderbirds): Reception

 Marcus Hearn calls the episode a "classic" as well as "one of the most compelling" Thunderbirds instalments, boasting a "heady cocktail of food poisoning, nuclear contamination and flooding".
 He regards it as superior to "Pit of Peril", which he considers thematically similar.
+Hearn praises the addition of Penelope and Parker stopping to aid a road accident victim, noting it sticks to the organisation's code that people's lives always come first, and the humorous scene where Lucas is forced to give the code to Penelope and is then questioned by his wife about the "girl in the bedroom".
 Sylvia Anderson remembered "Path of Destruction" as a "great special effects episode" and the Crablogger concept "marvellous" and "ingenious".
 The Crablogger has also been well received by Peter Briggs, who praises it both as a vehicle and as a plot device.
 He believes that with its references to food poisoning, "Path of Destruction" is one of several Thunderbirds stories that can be categorised as "weird science".

 Rating the episode three out of five, Tom Fox of Starburst magazine praises the story's "nicely direct dilemma" and unpredictable resolution, as well as the "marvellously monstrous machines" on display and the scenes of the Crablogger wreaking havoc (which he considers to be the episode's highlight).
 He is less complimentary of the restaurant sequence, arguing that it promotes negative stereotypes about South Americans.

 Mark Braxton writes that the Crablogger itself "strains credibility", arguing that the combination of a nuclear-powered design and obscure shutdown procedure turns it into "a disaster waiting to happen".
 However, he regards the overall episode as an entertaining "race-against-time" story, asserting that it "would have made a great big-screen outing".
 He believes the restaurant scenes display the Andersons' skill in devising "comic, even grotesque characters and situations" and counts the rat-infested kitchen – complete with a real mouse scurrying across a table – among the "great triumphs" of series art director Bob Bell.
 He also praises the "seamless" integration of Penelope and Parker's subplot, adding that their meeting with Lucas results in "one of the show's funniest pay-offs".